orkes-io/docs/docs/getting-started/java.md

 </details>

 :::tip Creating workflows
-Workflows can be created from UI Designer with drag n' drop, in Code or using JSON, depending upon your development preferences.
+Workflows can be created from Conductor UI using drag-and-drop method, in Code, or JSON, depending on your development preferences.

-Visit https://play.orkes.io/ and checkout the Workflow design and try to create the same workflow using UI!
+Visit [Conductor Playground](https://play.orkes.io/) and check out the workflow design and try to create the same workflow using UI!
 :::

 #### Executing Workers
-The following line in the code scans the source file for any workers using annotations and autoamtically initializes them.
+The following line in the code scans the source file for any workers using annotations and automatically initializes them.
 ```java
 workflowExecutor.initWorkers(ConductorWorkers.class.getPackageName());
 ```